 by Ken Bakely

 Critics, and the general public, have compartmentalized horror as unimportant, which is why it’s so great when a film like Jordan Peele’s Get Out comes along and proves our preconceptions wrong.
-Maybe the genre has brought it upon themselves, because it’s only logical that it would take a very many years to undo the reputational damage caused by the relentless, mechanic churning out of the many slasher franchises of the 1980s.
+Maybe the genre has brought it upon itself, because it’s only logical that it would take years to undo the reputational damage caused by the relentless, mechanic churning out of the many slasher franchises of the 1980s.
 But a good story can come in any form, and you’re quite more likely to be open to stimulus when you’re glued to your seat, all tensed up.
 This is 103 minutes of momentum and purpose and craft, propelling itself at great speed while affixing a clear set of ideas and sharp creative credits.

 Chris (Daniel Kaluuya) is a twentysomething black man living in an anonymous American city.
 His girlfriend, Rose (Allison Williams), is white, and they’re preparing to visit her family out in a secluded, wealthy suburb.
 Chris is worried that Rose’s relatives will be startled when they find out about his race, but she assures him that her parents are progressive and welcoming.
 Everything seems fine at first.
 Rose’s hypnotherapist mother, Missy (Catherine Keener), and neurosurgeon father, Dean (Bradley Whitford), are gentle and kind.
 Both their groundskeeper (Marcus Henderson) and maid (Betty Gabriel) are black, but they are open and quick to acknowledge an uncomfortable social dynamic there that other wealthy WASPs might not.
 Chris is relieved at their warmness, and settles in for the visit, which will involve a gathering of the locals from the neighborhood.